envoyproxy/gateway/site/content/en/latest/contributions/design/backend.md

 The `Backend` resource is an implementation-specific Gateway-API [BackendObjectReference Extension][].

 ### Example
-Here is an example highlighting how a user can configure this API for the External Processing extension.
+Here is an example highlighting how a user can configure a route that forwards traffic to both a Service and a local unix domain socket.

 ```yaml
 apiVersion: v1